 Prescription medication

-In the UK, some pet medicines can only be prescribed by a qualified veterinary surgeon.
-We explain the rules around prescription medications, and your options as a consumer.
+In the UK, certain pet medicines can only be prescribed by a qualified veterinary surgeon.
+We explain the regulations that govern these prescription medications, and your options as a consumer.

 Prescription medication

-As part of your pet’s treatment plan, your vet may prescribe medication.
+As part of a recommended treatment plan for your pet, your vet may prescribe medication.

 Prescription fees